Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/media-api-reference.md

 config[ACPMediaKeyConfigChannel] = "custom-channel"  // Creates downloaded content tracker
 config[ACPMediaKeyConfigDownloadedContent] = true    // Override channel configured from launch

+let mediaTracker = ACPMedia.createTrackerWithConfig(config); // Use the instance for tracking media.

+// Deprecated
 ACPMedia.createTrackerWithConfig(config, {mediaTracker in
     // Use the instance for tracking media.
 }